wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-1.md

 ![Half-Barrel Garden Bed](/images/barrelbed-resized.jpg "Half-Barrel Garden Bed")

 Using a plastic half-barrel, I've created *safe space* for  lettuce.
-This barrel is filled completely with composted kitchen scraps and full of worms and other creatures which in turn help to create delicious lettuce.
+This barrel is completely filled with composted kitchen scraps and is full of worms and other creatures which in turn help to create delicious lettuce.

 An added benefit of this setup is that when watered, all of the delicious brown liquid dripping from the bottom is collected and used as a rich fertilizer for other plants in the garden.